Skip to Content

 Neuropsychology at Work: Beyond "Human Error"

 In safety investigations, findings of “human error” remain all too common.
-This framing risks oversimplifying complex events and obscuring modifiable contributors to risk.
+This framing risks oversimplifying complex incidents and obscuring modifiable contributors to risk.

-From a neuropsychological perspective, human error is rarely a cause.
+Human error is rarely a cause.
 There is generally another why? and why is that? to be answered.
-Human error is more commonly an outcome emerging from the interaction between cognitive capacity, task demands, environmental conditions, and system design - not a root cause.
+What is termed human error is more commonly a predictable and normal outcome emerging from the interaction between cognitive capacity, task demands, environmental conditions, and system and work design - not a root cause.

 Why “Human Error” Is an Incomplete Explanation